 RestSharp is a third-party library developed for the .NET framework to implement HTTP request and response functioning.
 It’s a REST API library that gets wrapped around HttpClient and provides the following functions:

 - It serializes the payload sent to JSON and XML.

-- It also enables to perform of JSON and XML response deserialization.
+- It also enables the performance of JSON and XML response deserialization.